Indigenous startup and recent recipients of an Advance Queensland Deadly Deals grant, Sobah Beverages are not your ordinary craft brewers.

 “We promote healthy lifestyle choices and wellness, social equity, sustainability, raise positive awareness of Aboriginal and Torres Strait Islander culture, smash stereotypes, unite people and of course, quench thirst with our beers.”

-Since commercially launching in 2017, Sobah has experienced rapid growth, however, as Lozen points out it has not been an easy ride to success.
+While Sobah continues to grow and expand their brewing business, Lozen points out it has not been an easy ride to success.

 “We have experienced ups and downs and learnt on the job — we’ve also made a lot of mistakes in the past two years and are constantly seeking ways, such as mentorship, to ensure we grow in a way that minimises costly mistakes.”